idekerlab/MuSIC/README.md

 We here provide the 1024-dimension embeddings for the 1,451 images used in MuSIC v1 (see Example folder).
 Please refer to https://github.com/CellProfiling/densenet for image embedding code.

 #### BioPlex Protein Embedding
+We here provide the 1024-dimension embeddings for the 661 proteins used in MuSIC v1, as well as embeddings for all 10,961 BioPlex v2 proteins generated in MuSIC v1 study (see Example folder).
+In original MuSIC v1 study,

 ```
 python preprocess_node2vec.py --outprefix /path/to/output/folder/filePrefix